thirumurthis/Learnings/K8s/K8S_cert_prep.md

 $ curl -k <url-of-the-k8s-appp> --header "Authorization: Bearer eyJhGciOiJS..."
 ```

-- But in case if the application is within the Kubernets cluster, then the above step of creating and exporting the token is not required.
+- In case if the application is within the Kubernets cluster, then the above step of creating and exporting the token is not required.
   - The serviceaccount can be created and monunted to the pod, so the application can use it.

 In order to use the different service account on the pod manifest file to tell the pod to use serviceaccount other than default: